-Past highlights include extensive tours with Les Arts Florissants and William Christie including Paris, London, Amsterdam and New York in repertoire including the title role’s in Lully’s Atys, Rameau’s Pygmalion and Hippolyte and Charpentier’s Actéon, the title role in Monteverdi’s Orfeo at the Aix Festival with René Jacobs, the title role in Rameau’s Hippolyte et Aricie and Purcell’s Fairy Queen for Glyndebourne and Pane/La Calisto and Lysander/A Midsummer Night’s Dream for the Royal Opera, and Haydn’s L’anima de filisofo with Currentzis.
+Other highlights have included extensive tours with Les Arts Florissants and William Christie including Paris, London, Amsterdam and New York in repertoire including the title roles in Lully’s Atys, Rameau’s Pygmalion and Hippolyte and Charpentier’s Actéon, the title role in Monteverdi’s Orfeo at the Aix Festival with René Jacobs, the title role in Rameau’s Hippolyte et Aricie and Purcell’s Fairy Queen for Glyndebourne and Pane/La Calisto and Lysander/A Midsummer Night’s Dream for the Royal Opera, and Haydn’s L’anima de filisofo with Currentzis.

 He enjoys a close collaboration with Ludus Baroque in Edinburgh with whom he has recorded Handel’s Alexander’s Feast and Ode for St Cecilia’s Day to great critical acclaim.
-Other recordings include Les Troyens (DVD) with the ROH Covent Garden and Antonio Pappano and L’enfance du Christ with the Mozarteum Orchester Salzburg and Ivor Bolton.
-He has recently released his first solo album, 17th Century Playlist, on the Delphian label.
+Their most recent release is The Triumph of Time and Truth.
+Other recordings include Les Troyens (DVD) with the ROH Covent Garden and Antonio Pappano and L’enfance du Christ with the Mozarteum Orchester Salzburg and Ivor Bolton and in October 2019 he released his first solo album, The 17th Century Playlist on Delphian records.